knjo/Graph_mining/README.md

 All HW, projects are about Stock

-Due to limitaion, dataset can be download from below link : https://drive.google.com/file/d/1AW5g2j_oTwxSizFW9fn5XWTKe6M-uI0h/view?usp=sharing
+Due to limitaion, dataset can be download from below URL : https://drive.google.com/file/d/1AW5g2j_oTwxSizFW9fn5XWTKe6M-uI0h/view?usp=sharing
 ---
 ## HW1 fing a power law and plot it